BaysC/blog-samples/2021-06-Amazonian-Conda/README.md

   For now, this is left as an exercise to the reader!
   The AWS documentation [here](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) is a good starting point.

-I'll pick out one tip; how to test the newly build image locally.
+I'll pick out one tip; how to test the newly built image locally.
 Use this command to start a container from the image, and map requests to port 9000 to the container's local 8080 port, where the Lambda entrypoint will be listening:

     docker run --rm -it -p 9000:8080 blog-test

-Now in a separate window, you can issue requests to this container, simulating what Amazon will do when a Lambda function is invoked:
+Now in a separate window, you can issue requests to this container, simulating what Amazon will do when a Lambda function is invoked in the real world:

     curl -d "{}" localhost:9000/2015-03-31/functions/function/invocations